← All Articles

 The short version

 A designated stretch of Noontootla Creek is managed under special regulations to protect its wild brown trout.
 The key rules: single-hook artificial flies or lures only (no bait, no treble hooks), catch-and-release on all trout (no harvest), slot length limits on some species, and a year-round open season — unusual, since most Georgia trout water has seasonal closures.
 Boundaries are posted at the Forest Service trailheads, and adjacent Cohutta Wilderness land carries its own rules.
+The practical upshot: bring a fly rod, pinch your barbs, plan to release everything, and read the signs at the access point so you fish only inside the regulated water.
 Because regulations change, verify current rules at the Georgia DNR before fishing on your own.
 Full water detail in the Noontootla Creek guide.

 What are Noontootla Creek's special regulations?

 Georgia manages a designated stretch of Noontootla Creek under special regulations specifically to protect its wild brown trout population.
+The middle section of the creek — the marquee water that flows 12 to 25 feet wide through hemlock and rhododendron in the Cohutta Wilderness portion of the Chattahoochee-Oconee National Forest — sits inside that regulated zone.
 The key elements are:

 Noontootla's regulated stretch is catch-and-release, single-hook-artificial-only, and open year-round — a rare combination that protects its wild brown trout.